seb-oss/seb-pictograms/README.md

 * raw SVG files
 * fonts built from SVG files

-To use these icons, include them in your preferred way to your project.
+To use these pictograms, include them in your preferred way to your project.

 ## Development server